Getting Away with It: Charts

-"Getting Away With It" is a common part of Johnny Marr's live sets, and in July 2013 Sumner joined Marr at Jodrell Bank to perform the song.
+Certifications

 Appearances

 Although the music was written with their first album in mind — and before their involvement with Neil Tennant — "Getting Away with It" was not included on Electronic's first LP in May 1991 (a reflection of their confidence in the newer material), although it was slotted in between tracks 4 and 5 on the international versions and the subsequent 1994 reissue on Parlophone, to bolster sales.
 In some territories "Getting Away with It" replaced the album track "Gangster".

 "Getting Away with It" also appeared on the Australian "Forbidden City" CD single in 1996, and in two versions on a withdrawn compilation planned for release in Japan three years later.
 It has also featured on a variety of various artists compilations, sometimes in remixed form, and was the second track on the retrospective set Get the Message – The Best of Electronic in 2006.

 Additional information

 The song was recorded by British artist Skin for inclusion on the re-release of her debut album Fleshwounds.
 Unlike the original, the music was updated to a more rock-edged sound.
 It has since become a fan favourite at her gigs and is never left out of a setlist.
 A double A-side of the song was to be released with her single "Lost", but due to poor sales of the album and singles it was pulled by EMI at the last minute.
 No video was shot for the song.

 The phrase 'getting away with this' was used in a Spitting Image spoof of Pet Shop Boys in 1993.